 The study finds that reliability/durability and fuel consumption are the most important considerations in vehicle choice among new-vehicle owners in Brazil.
 Slightly more than 50 percent (51%) of vehicle owners indicate each are their most important reasons for purchase.

 "Vehicle quality is very important to the consumer market in Brazil, and the quality of vehicles is not only a key metric to manufacturers, but obviously to consumers as well," said Sederstrom.
 "Asian brand owners report, on average, 3.25 problems, compared with 3.63 problems reported by vehicle owners of all other brands, regardless of where they were manufactured."

 The 2012 Brazil Vehicle Ownership Satisfaction Study is based on the evaluations of 6,577 online interviews with Brazilian vehicle owners after an average of two years of ownership.
 Overall ownership satisfaction is reported as an index score based on a 1,000-point scale, with a higher score indicating higher satisfaction.

 About J.D.
 Power do Brasil

 Established in São Paulo in 2010, J.D.
-Power do Brasil conducts customer satisfaction research and provides market intelligence and performance analytics services in the automotive, wireless telecommunications and finance industries.
+Power do Brasil conducts customer satisfaction research and provides market intelligence and consulting services for the automotive industry—manufacturers and dealers.
 Information regarding J.D.
 Power do Brasil and its products can be accessed through the Internet at www.jdpowerdobrasil.com.

 About J.D.
 Power and Associates